Tacos, Micheladas, Mezcal, and…?

 Who’s Running This Thing?

-Founder Tim Leffel is a full-time travel writer, editor, and author from the USA who has published articles from around the world.
-He has a home in Guanajuato and has lived there for years with his family on two different occasions.
-Our bilingual local guides trade off doing the tours now for groups from around the world.
+Originally founded by Guanajuato resident Tim Leffel, this tour company is now headed up by John Collins who has lived in the city for 20 years.
+Our bilingual local guides trade off doing the Guanajuato tours now for groups from around the world.
 See more on the Your Guide page.

 How Much Does It Cost?

-Tours range from US$25 to $40 per person depending on group size and current exchange rates.
+Tours range from US$35 to $45 per person depending on group size and current exchange rates.
 This includes all food, walking tour guidance around the city, and a funicular train ride to a panoramic viewpoint (daytime Guanajuato food tour only).
 See more on the street food tour pricing page.

 Looking for a historic walking tour that doesn’t involve street stalls?
-Check out our sister company Guanajuato Walking Tours, where 3-hour tours are 450 pesos.
+Check out our sister company Guanajuato Walking Tours, where 3 to 4-hour tours provide an in-depth look at the history of this important colonial city.

 How it Works

-Unless your group requires otherwise, tours run for at least three hours starting at 10 a.m.
+Unless your group requires otherwise, day tours run for at least three hours starting at 9:30 a.m.
 The whole tour is done on foot and requires the ability to walk on uneven surfaces.
-Night tours usually meet up at 7:30 p.m.
-You must pay a 10% deposit in advance by Paypal or credit card at least two days in advance then the rest on the day of the tour in cash.
+Guanajuato tours at night usually meet up at 7:00 p.m.
+You must pay a 10% deposit in advance by Paypal or credit card at least 24 hours in advance then the rest on the day of the tour in cash.

-We need at least two people to run a tour and all tours must be booked at least two days in advance.
+We need at least two people to run a tour and all tours must be booked at least 24 hours in advance.
 See more on the Prices and Booking page.